sazzadrupak/db_api/README.md

 ## CI/CD
 The following steps are applied to build the CI/CD pipeline.
 1. Commit to the project repo.
-2. Travis ci will run the test first.
+2. Travis ci will run the api test first and lint test last.
 3. After successful test run, Travis CI build image and deploy the image to docker hub account and registry.heroku.com.
 4. Finally the project is deployed into heroku cloud.